fernando-syslabs/PVUGC-review/report-update-2025-10-07/README.md

 ---

+## Supporting Documents

+- For deep mathematical analysis of the cryptographic primitives and assumptions, refer to the included [`appendix_mathematical_considerations.md`](appendix_mathematical_considerations.md).

+---

 ## Contact & Feedback

 This is an updated analysis based on PVUGC-2025-10-07.md.
 For questions, additional analysis requests, or to report updates on remediation efforts, please refer to the original analysis request.